Schnouki/bccc/README.md

   new stanza types
 - handle errors: private channels, posting forbidden, etc.
 - handle subscriptions, affiliations, moderators, etc.
-- handle retracting posts (and getting notified about retracted posts)
 - persistence: save last known item ID for each channel in a database and tell how many new items there are after a relaunch